 You’ll fall in love with the furry faces you meet in our newest exhibit.

 Found only on the island of Madagascar, these captivating creatures are agile and have rather amazing acrobatic skills.
-Twice each day, at 11am and 3pm, you’ll be able to meet one of our lemur experts who will provide some nutritious snacks for the lemurs and answer your questions.
+Twice each day, at 11am and 3pm, you can meet one of our lemur experts who will provide some nutritious snacks for the lemurs and answer your questions.

 Radiated Tortoises are also new to Lemur Forest.
 These ancient-looking creatures are considered by many as one of the most attractive of all tortoises.
 Their large, domed shells have striking yellow markings.
 Growing up to 35 pounds, these amazing animals have been known to live for more than 100 years.

 The design of Lemur Forest also takes into account each lemur species’ behavior and natural tendencies.